pedroysb/ctf-writeups/defcon-qualifier-2017/smashme/README.md

 # Writeup
 The challenge gives the smashme executable and that's all.
-Doing a reverse engineering, we can note two things:
+Doing a reverse engineering, we can note three things:

 1- The executable does not have any security protections.
 For example, the stack is executable.